Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 - Do not like to be touched

-When people with autism are growing up, these deficits can interfere with their ability to interact and relate to others.
-They may experience this issues:
+When people with autism were growing up, these issues probably interfered with their abilities to interact and relate to others.
+They may experience these issues:

-- May have a bad reputation as strange or shy
+- A bad reputation as strange or shy

 - A lack of social engagement with others and few friendships